Casino (1995 film): Principal photography

-Filming took place at night in the Riviera casino in Las Vegas, with the nearby defunct Landmark Hotel as the entrance, to replicate the fictional Tangiers.
+Filming happened at night in the Riviera casino in Las Vegas, with the nearby defunct Landmark Hotel as the entrance, to replicate the fictional Tangiers.
 According to Barbara De Fina, the film's producer, there was no reason to construct a set if they could simply film around an actual casino.
 The opening scene, with Sam's car exploding, was shot three times; the third take was used for the film.
+During the table arguing scene, De Niro called Stone a "good actress".
 Saul Bass designed the title sequence, which was his last work.
 The total cost for the titles was $11,316, not including the fees for the Basses.
 Bass justified the cost to De Fina by noting that creating a continuous explosion from a second shot of an explosion demanded a lot of experimentation, as did getting the flight path of the body exactly right.
 When first submitted to the MPAA, the film received an NC-17 rating due to its depictions of violence.
 Several edits were made in order to reduce the rating to R.

-The film was shot in the Super 35 format as it allowed the picture to be reformatted for television broadcast.
+The film was shot in the common top Super 35 format as it allowed the picture to be reformatted for television broadcast.
 Scorsese said, "I wish I could just shoot straight anamorphic, but the lenses we had in this situation were actually much more diversified.
 To a certain extent, shooting a film this way can make certain technical aspects more difficult, but to me, anything is better than panning and scanning on TV.
 We can re-frame just about every shot we did on this picture for video."
+Cinematographer Robert Richardson, on the other hand, was not impressed with the quality of the release prints, and did not touch the format again until Kill Bill: Volume 1, at which point the digital intermediate process was available.